gsbDBI/career-wage-gaps-replication/README.md

 # career-wage-gaps-replication
-Public replication repository for "Estimating Wage Disparities Using Foundation Models"
+Public replication repository for "[Estimating Wage Disparities Using Foundation Models](https://arxiv.org/abs/2409.09894)"

 ## Data Setup
 Data files are stored within the `data` directory in this repository with the exception of the fine-tuned model predictions which can be [downloaded from this link](https://drive.google.com/file/d/1e8OSAaFjN1QQ2lf8n3fy9Zv7g3uTzptr/view?usp=share_link).
 Download, unzip, and save into the `data` directory in the root repository.
 Note: For Stanford users, they are also are under the Sherlock computing cluster `$OAK/career-wage-gaps/data_for_analysis`.
 Download `$OAK/career-wage-gaps/data_for_analysis/master_dataset_gender-1990-2019_1-16.csv`.

 ## Installing Requirements
 Navigate to the root directory.
-Then run the following command to install package requirements
+Create a conda virtual environment named `career-wage-gaps-replication` with `conda create -n career-wage-gaps-replication python=3.10` command.
+Activate `career-wage-gaps-replication`.
+Then run the following command to install package requirements.

 `pip install -r requirements.txt`

+Next, run the following command to be able to use Jupyter lab or Jupyter notebook if you do not have it installed already:

+`pip install jupyter`

 ## Figures and Tables